Are Bombay Cats Good with Kids?

 Bombays can make wonderful family companions when properly socialized and when children are taught respectful interaction.

-With a typical weight of 6-11 lbs and lifespan of 12-16 yrs, the Bombay requires thoughtful care tailored to their specific breed characteristics.
-The Bombay occupies a specific niche in the feline world: a medium cat with short fur, moderate energy demands, and predispositions that informed owners should understand.
+Weighing around 6-11 lbs and lifespan of 12-16 yrs, the Bombay has specific care needs shaped by its genetics and build.
+The Bombay is distinct among cat breeds: a medium cat with short fur, moderate energy demands, and predispositions that informed owners should understand.

 Health Predisposition Summary: Bombays show higher-than-average incidence of HCM, breathing issues, excessive tearing based on breed health database data.
 Individual risk depends on lineage, environment, and care.
 Work with your vet to determine which screenings are appropriate at each life stage.